bindpratapsingh/The_Route_Cause/README.md

 ---

 ## Our Intelligent 3-Tier Architecture
-We've engineered a multi-layered AI system where each component has a distinct and critical role, mimicking a human-like decision-making process.
+We've engineered a **multi-layered AI system** where each component has a distinct and critical role, mimicking a human-like decision-making process.

 ### Tier 1: The Perception Layer (The Eyes)
-A state-of-the-art YOLOv8 Computer Vision model acts as our eyes on the street.
+A state-of-the-art **YOLOv8 Computer Vision model** acts as our eyes on the street.
 It processes live video feeds to provide a constant stream of high-fidelity data:

-- Detects & Classifies: Accurately identifies cars, buses, trucks, motorcycles, and pedestrians.
+- **Detects & Classifies**: Accurately identifies cars, buses, trucks, motorcycles, and pedestrians.

-- Counts & Tracks: Maintains a real-time count for each lane.
+- **Counts & Tracks**: Maintains a real-time count for each lane.

-- Calculates Density: Measures queue lengths to understand congestion levels.
+- **Calculates Density**: Measures queue lengths to understand congestion levels.

 ### Tier 2: The Decision Layer (The Brain)
-The raw data is fed to our Q-Learning Reinforcement Learning agent.
+The raw data is fed to our **Q-Learning Reinforcement Learning** agent.
 This is the strategic brain of the operation.
 It has been trained over thousands of simulations to learn the optimal traffic signal strategy.
 Its single goal: minimize wait times and maximize traffic throughput.
-It constantly asks, "What's the most efficient signal phase to activate right now?"
+It constantly asks, *"What's the most efficient signal phase to activate right now?"*

 ### Tier 3: The Guardian Layer (The Supervisor)
 AI needs oversight.
 A powerful Rule-Based Optimization Engine acts as a guardian, supervising the Q-Learning agent's decisions to ensure safety, fairness, and responsiveness to critical events.
 This layer enforces non-negotiable rules:

-- Emergency Vehicle Preemption: Detects emergency vehicles and initiates a high-priority override sequence to clear a path, saving precious seconds.
+- **Emergency Vehicle Preemption**: Detects emergency vehicles and initiates a high-priority override sequence to clear a path, saving precious seconds.

-- Gridlock Prevention: If a queue length exceeds a critical threshold, it triggers an override to service that lane immediately.
+- **Gridlock Prevention**: If a queue length exceeds a critical threshold, it triggers an override to service that lane immediately.

-- Starvation Prevention: A fairness timer ensures no vehicle waits indefinitely, guaranteeing a minimum level of service for all lanes.
+- **Starvation Prevention**: A fairness timer ensures no vehicle waits indefinitely, guaranteeing a minimum level of service for all lanes.

 ![Alt text for the image](backend/flowchart.png)